NoemiR/Sublist-React/README.md

 ## As a Team Representative:

-* The user can login/register
+* The user can login/register.
-* The team rep will see a list of games
+* The team rep will see a list of games.
-* The list of games will each have available players who have signed up for that games
+* The list of games will each have available players who have signed up for that games.
-* Players contact information will be available when user clicks available players button
+* Players contact information will be available when user clicks available players button.